Imagine stepping off a train and wandering into towns proud of their history, yet excited for the future.

 Brogdale Collections at Brogdale Farm in Faversham is an ideal place to visit to enjoy the agricultural heritage of the 'Garden of England' as samples of hundreds of different types of fruit are available to see and seasonal festivals hosted to attend.
 Check out our event listings for the latest information and more details regarding the 'Home of the National Fruit Collection'.

-The Sheerness Dockyard Preservation Trust is working to repair and transform Dockyard Church, which stands at the entrance to the former Royal Dockyard on the Isle of Sheppey, Kent.
-The church, which was badly damaged by fire in 2001, is an architectural masterpiece and one of the most important buildings at risk in the south east of England.
+The Sheerness Dockyard Preservation Trust has transformed the Dockyard Church, which stands at the entrance to the former Royal Dockyard on the Isle of Sheppey, Kent.
+The church, which was badly damaged by fire in 2001, is an architectural masterpiece and was one of the most important buildings at risk in the south east of England.